 the journey you are on is your own.”

 With 50 years hindsight, obsession with precise details of Pirsig’s original route and journey (and motorcycles and zen practice) isn’t necessarily healthy, they – those details – don’t really matter in the here and now beyond their metaphorical trajectory: the kinds of roads; the nature of the landscape; the ambience of the diners, the morality of the attention paid.
-A full report with pictures from the first half is being compiled, and there will no doubt be a few other reflective posts on the Robert Pirsig Association pages.
+A full report with pictures from the first half of the #ZMM50thRide has been posted on the Robert Pirsig Association pages.

 A propos nothing in particular, this image appeared on my Facebook timeline last night, and it prompted me to write this short post today.